EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 Party V SHALL process message_3 as follows:

-* Retrieve the protocol state using the connection identifier C_V and other information such as the 5-tuple.
+* Retrieve the protocol state using the connection identifier C_V and optionally other information such as the 5-tuple.

 * Decrypt and verify COSE_Encrypt0 as defined in Section 5.3 of {{RFC8152}}, with AEAD_V, K_3, and IV_3.